sormy/gentoo-ami-builder/README.md

 will be most-likely served from another distfile server and will be fast.
 Another option is to change distfile server in settings to the one that you trust.

+NOTE: Ensure that there are no any not terminated instances running if build process has been terminated.

 ### AMI image creation is slow

-AMI image creation could be slow, up to 10-15 minutes usually for 20GB disk.
+AMI image creation could be slow, usually it is up to 10-20 minutes for 20GB volume.

 ### What about PVM instances?